butla/bultrowicz.com/cd-with-angularjs-commits.rst

 build with a "fix" type commit bumping the version.

-But you can say that, since were can automatically understand commit types, a machine could incerement the last version number (patch) on "fix", "refactor", and "perf" commits, and the second version number (minor) on "feat".
+But you can say that, since were can automatically understand commit types, a machine could increment the last version number (patch) on "fix", "refactor", and "perf" commits, and the second version number (minor) on "feat".
 I won't do that, because I have bad experience with automatic commits made by CI [#5]_.
 I think that the commit log starts to look ugly and gets twice as long with a version-bumping commit done after every normal one.
-A crazy to idea once popped into my head to make the CI just ammend the bumped version onto the last commit to make the log look nicer, but it would force a developer to ``pull --rebase`` after each push to origin, so it's... crazy.
+A crazy idea once popped into my head to make the CI just amend the bumped version onto the last commit to make the log look nicer, but it would force a developer to ``pull --rebase`` after each push to origin, so it's... crazy.

-So, finally, the step that uses the above script in my Snap setup looks like this:
+And finally, the step that uses the above script in my Snap setup looks like this:

 .. code-block:: bash